 My primary interests are philosophical, historical, and social understanding of the biological sciences, especially evolutionary biology, genetics, developmental biology, ecology and systematics.
 I have written on a wide variety of topics in history, philosophy and social studies of biology, including models and practices in museum-based natural history, laboratory-based ecology, units and levels of inheritance and selection in evolutionary biology, and visual representation in embryology and genetics.

-I am currently writing a book, Reproduction in the Evolutionary Process, which develops a theory of reproduction more comprehensive than current philosophical accounts of inheritance, with applications to theoretical problems ranging from the nature and origin of living systems, evolutionary transitions, eco-evo-devo, and cultural change.
+I am perpetually writing a book, Reproduction in the Evolutionary Process, which develops a theory of reproduction more comprehensive than current philosophical accounts of inheritance, with applications to theoretical problems ranging from the nature and origin of living systems, evolutionary transitions, eco-evo-devo, and cultural change.

-I am also PI of an NSF-funded project on the Re-situation of Scientific Knowledge.
+I am the PI of an NSF-funded project on the Re-situation of Scientific Knowledge.
 My collaborator, Carlos Andrés Barragán, is an anthropologist, archeologist, historian and science studies scholar.
-The project explores what happens with objects of knowledge (such as datasets, models, software, findings, or visualizations) move between situations of scientific inquiry, e.g. when one team, project, or research shop adopts analytical software developed by another team, in a different project, or another research shop.
+The project explores what happens when objects of knowledge (such as datasets, models, software, findings, or visualizations) move between situations of scientific inquiry, e.g. when one team, project, or research shop adopts analytical software developed by another team, in a different project, or another research shop.
 Our focus is human population genomics ancestry studies.

 Office & Lab – Three different approximations